nrstott/q/README.md

 The `map` method consumes up to `maxInFlight` values from the input stream while processing those values.
 It takes a callback that may return a promise for a corresponding value and produces a stream of those values.
-Values are consumed at the rate at the same rate as the callback.
+Values are consumed at the same rate as the callback.

 In this example, we transform a stream of user identifiers into a stream of users, getting user information from the database, piplining up to